Important Ent Surgeries : Adenoidectomy, Tonsillectomy, Septoplasty

 - Removal of glomus tumour

-- If previous attempt to eradicate cholesteatoma is failed.
+- If previous attempts to eradicate cholesteatoma failed.

 - Containdications-